 - Effectiveness: Nearly 100% effective in preventing hospitalization and death

 - How long protection will last: Unknown at this time; studies are ongoing

 - Storage: Ultracold temperature as low as -112 degrees Fahrenheit

 Both the Pfizer and Moderna COVID-19 vaccines are based on messenger RNA (mRNA) technology. mRNA vaccines contain a code that provides the cells "instructions" to create antibodies to protect against COVID-19.
 Learn more about how mRNA vaccines work.

 This type of vaccine does not contain any part of the virus, so it cannot cause COVID-19.

-Although the vaccines were developed in less than a year, they went through the same rigorous approval process.
+Although the vaccine was developed in less than a year, they went through the same rigorous approval process as laid out by the FDA.
+No safety steps were skipped.
 Learn more about the vaccines' development and approval process.

 Side Effects of the Pfizer Vaccine

 Possible side effects, which usually go away within 24-48 hours after receiving the vaccine, include:

 - Pain, swelling and/or redness at the injection site